laylashihab/Euclidean-Poincare-Playground/README.md

 The structure of the project and much of the inspiration for the available tools are derived from pre-existing geometric tools such as Desmos and GeoGebra.

+Many thanks to my excellent bug testers who were instructed to break the project:
+Annabelle Kim
+Yasmin Shihab

 ## How to Use
 Select one of the three shape types in the top of the window to draw the selected shape.
 To draw a point, select "Point" and click on the canvas where you would like the point.
 To draw a line, select "Line" and click and drag the mouse on the canvas.
 To draw a circle, click to draw the center point and drag to set the radius.